Explore by Topic

 Banks may be the first place you go for business funding — but there’s a low-cost alternative that can increase cash flow, even during an economic downturn.

-In times of economic uncertainty, such as when there is rising inflation or bank failures, your business may have limited options for accessing capital.
+In times of economic uncertainty, your business may have limited options for accessing capital.
 Interest rates can increase significantly, making loans unaffordable, and financial institutions typically make lending requirements stricter.
 Some may even cancel supply chain financing programs, which suppliers often rely on to maintain a sufficient cash flow while awaiting customer payments.

 For many small to midsize businesses, qualifying for traditional bank loans can be difficult when the economy is healthy.
 But when borrowing becomes even less accessible, your business may struggle to fund day-to-day operations or make the investments needed to grow.